akanksha37/PTVS/README.md

-# Python tools for Visual Studio
+# Python Tools for Visual Studio

 Python support for [Visual Studio 2017](https://aka.ms/PTVS) is developed and managed here.